 I’ve received a few emails asking me for a starter felt food project so here it is, the chocolate chip cookie this one is an absolute basic felt food tutorial but it’s a great starter project if your new to sewing it’s also great for kids since it really couldn’t be easier.
 I also threw a few variations in at the end for you overachievers!
 Oh and the milk carton is from our Picnic Lunch pattern.

 Here’s what I used:

-1 sheet wool blend felt in Peanut Butter (will make at least 3 cookies)
+1 sheet wool blend felt in Camel (will make at least 3 cookies)

 A small amount of batting, I prefer wool batting.